 Depth The degree of change experienced by the stakeholders.
 Are you delivering a small degree of change towards the outcome?
 Are you providing a significant degree of change towards the outcome?

-Duration How long the stakeholder experiences the outcome?
+Duration How long has the stakeholder experiences the outcome?
 Are you creating long-term change?

 For example, if the Fitness company identified that many people were overweight in the "Who" dimension, they could ask if many people lost weight?
 This tells the enterprise the degree to which the stakeholder experiences the outcome.